hasanmoudud/geocompr/main.md

 We thank Patrick Schratz (University of Jena) for fruitful discussions on **mlr** and for providing code input (Chapter \@ref(spatial-cv)).
+We also thank Dr. Alexander Brenning (University of Jena) for providing detailed feedback on Chapter \@ref(spatial-cv).
+We also would like to thank numerous anonymous reviewers who provided detailed feedback which helped to substantially improve the book in terms of structure, content and programming.

 <!-- add list of people who helped with this book -->